-Mixture is an association of several substances.
-Suspensions, solutions, and colloids are examples of two such mixtures.
-Since the components in a mixture are not chemically bound together, they can be physically separated by filtration, precipitation, evaporation, etc. There are mainly two types of mixtures, homogeneous mixtures and heterogeneous mixtures.
+A mixture is an association of several substances.
+Suspensions, solutions, and colloids are two examples of such mixtures.
+Since the components in a mixture do not chemically bind together, we can physically separate them by filtration, precipitation, evaporation, etc. There are mainly two types of mixtures, homogeneous mixtures and heterogeneous mixtures.
 In a homogeneous mixture, the composition is uniform, but in heterogeneous mixtures, it is not uniform.

-- The major difference between the two is the diameter of the dispersed particles; the particles in a suspension are larger than the particles in a colloid.
+Although both suspensions and colloids are mixtures of substances, there are several differences between them.
+The key difference between suspension and colloid is that the particles in a suspension are larger than the particles in a colloid.